LORD-MicroStrain/mip_sdk/examples/cpp/mip_packet/README.md

 # MIP Packet Example (C++)

-This example demonstrates how to create, manipulate, and work with raw and buffered MIP packets using the C++ API.
+This example demonstrates how to create, manipulate, and work with raw and buffered MIP packets with the MIP SDK using the C++ API.

 ## Overview

-The example showcases fundamental MIP packet operations, including:
+The example showcases basic MIP packet operations, including:
 - Creating empty MIP packets
 - Adding data fields to packets
 - Computing and adding checksums